kinnrichard/bos/docs/dev/feature-list.md

   - 🚧 Deleted Task view
   - 💭 Undelete tasks
 - 💭 Smart behavior when marking something as canceled or complete

+## Logs
+- 🚧 Correctly group by date

 # Features for future versions